WhaddaMakers/MoonLight/README.md

 ![18b](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/18b.jpg)

-A 3D printed MOON LAMP with the with a customizable stand for it!
+A 3D printed MOON LAMP with the with a customised stand!
 Find out how we made it below!

 ## Project description